-Minor: Computer Information Systems
+Minor: Computer Sciences

-Statement of Mission and Purpose for the Business Department
+Statement of Mission and Purpose for the Computer Sciences Department

-The mission of the Computer Information Systems (CIS) department is to provide an excellent professional education in the field of computers and technology in a distinctively Christian environment that integrates Christian faith and learning in preparing graduates for personal and career effectiveness.
+The mission of the Computer Sciences department is to provide an excellent professional education in the field of computers and technology in a distinctively Christian environment that integrates Christian faith and learning in preparing graduates for personal and career effectiveness.

-The goals of the Computer Information Systems department are to help a student develop professional skills and personal values that prepare them for further study in the fields of computers and technology and make them marketable in a computer- or technology-related field.
-These are accomplished through classroom instruction, professional modeling, individual projects, and an extensive program of internships providing real-world, hands-on experience based on a broad set of foundational skills from the CIS field, including: hardware, software, programming, database, networking, and web design.
+The goals of the Computer Sciences department are to help a student develop professional skills and personal values that prepare them for further study in the fields of computers and technology and make them marketable in a computer- or technology-related field.
+These are accomplished through classroom instruction, professional modeling, individual projects, and an extensive program of internships providing real-world, hands-on experience based on a broad set of foundational skills from the computer sciences field, including: hardware, software, programming, database, networking, and web design.